ChairGamertag87/ChairGamertag87/README.md

 ## Hi there 👋

-I'm ChairGamertag87, a French developer, I'm currently studying many languages like Java, JavaScript, Python, CS ...
+I'm ChairGamertag87, a French developer, I'm currently studying many languages like Java, JavaScript, Python, Bash ...
 I'm passionate about learning and coding !

 &nbsp;